Convex Equipartitions via Equivariant Obstruction Theory: A Cell Complex Model for

 \section{A Cell Complex Model for $F(\R^d,n)$}

 In order to apply obstruction theory to $F(\R^d,n)$, we specialize the cell complex models given for complements of real subspace arrangements by Björner \& Ziegler \cite{BjornerZiegler-combstrat}.
 For $d=2$, the barycentric subdivision of this cell complex is treated implicitly in Deligne \cite{Deligne72}.
 The cell complex for a general complement of a complexified hyperplane arrangements is developed in more detail by Salvetti~\cite{Salvetti} and thus known as the ``Salvetti complex.''
+These cell complex models are closely related to the cell complex structures described already in 1962 by Fox \& Neuwirth \cite{FoxNeuwirth62}, and later by Fuks \cite{Fuks70} for $S^{2n}=\R^{2n}\cup\{*\}\supset F(\R^2,n)$.
+The analogous constructions for $F(\R^d,n)$ were done by Vassiliev \cite{Vassiliev:Discriminants}.
+See also de Concini \& Salvetti \cite{DeConciniSalvetti1990} and Basabe et al.~\cite{BasabeEtAl}, as well as very recently Guisti \& Sinha \cite{GiustiSinha} and Ayala \& Hepworth~\cite{AyalaHepworth}.